The Potsdam Declaration was issued on 26 July 1945 in the name of

 would have

-until after the bombing of Hiroshima.
+of their own choosing.
 Specific mention of the atomic

-politically all but impossible at the time, particulary in light of the
+politically all but impossible, particularly in light of

 desire for Russian intervention.
 Instructions to the Japanese